Prostate Disease Diagnostic Center in Hyderabad

 • Swelling (Edema): Especially in the legs, ankles, feet, or around the eyes.

-• Nausea and Vomiting: Resulting from the accumulation of waste products.
+• Shortness of Breath: Resulting from the accumulation of waste products.

-• Loss of Appetite: Leading to unintended weight loss.
+• Nausea and Vomiting: Leading to unintended weight loss.

 • Muscle Cramps: Often caused by electrolyte imbalances.